 Oilers' Kris Russell: Game-time call

-Russell (concussion) will be a game-time decision for Saturday's game against the Jets.
+Russell (undisclosed) will be a game-time decision for Tuesday's matchup with Dallas, Daniel Nugent-Bowman of The Athletic reports.

-This news comes as a bit of a surprise, as it appeared as though Russell's season might be over when the Oilers placed him on long-term injured reserve Monday, but that's clearly not the case.
-If the veteran blueliner is unable to go against Winnipeg, he should be ready to rejoin the lineup for Monday's game against the Predators.
+Russell is evidently still feeling the effects of the shot he blocked during Monday's 8-3 thrashing of the Predators.
+If he's unable to go, William Lagesson will draw into the lineup against the Stars.

 More News